Dangers of Social Media to a Kansas City Personal Injury Case

 Insurance company investigators and adjusters are skilled at digging up information the company can use to deny your claim or undervalue your claim.
 Some adjusters may “follow” or “friend” you to gather information.
 They may do the same with your friends and family members on social media.

 Regardless of your security settings, your social media posts could be discovered.
-In some cases, defense lawyers have obtained subpoenas from the court forcing accident victims to turn over their social media account information.
+In some cases, defense lawyers have obtained court subpoenas, forcing accident victims to turn over their social media account information.

 2. Social Media Posts Can Be Misconstrued